 - vehicles in confidential status

 All vehicles are valued at estimated retail value.
 Dare County valuation guide generally values slightly less than the N.A.D.A. retail value.
-Contact the Tax Department before the past due date to make an appeal.
+Licensed vehicles appeals and supporting documentation must be postmarked or within 30 days of the due date printed on the notice.